 There are 4 main treatment methods for laryngeal cancer.
 Each has a different purpose:

-Targeted therapy.
 Targeted therapy uses medicines that attack specific parts of cancer cells.
-Some laryngeal cancer cells have too much of a protein called epidermal growth factor receptor (EGFR), which helps them grow.
+Some laryngeal cancer cells are controlled by a protein called epidermal growth factor receptor (EGFR), which helps them grow.
 The most commonly used medicine that targets these cells is called cetuximab.
 It blocks EGFR so the cancer cell growth slows or stops.
 Targeted therapy might be used along with radiation therapy to help treat early stage laryngeal cancer.
 Or it might be used along with or after chemotherapy for cancers that have come back or spread to other parts of the body.

 Clinical trials for new treatments